Model / Model-Family Provider SupraScore Filtered Score Coverage

 Four takeaways from this:

-- The coverage-share step means a model that's been tested on only a small fraction of the bench pool can't beat a well-covered rival just by cherry-picking one favourable bench.
+• The evidence-confidence step means a model that's been tested on only a small fraction of the bench pool is treated as uncertain, but missing weak benches no longer pushes it toward 0.

 Anything the community can get wrong, the community can correct via voting.
 Five layers: